 The best marketing books teach you about human psychology, make you a better brand strategist, and train your brain to come up with creative ideas.

-When searching for the list of best business and advertising books to read, I came across many articles, but none of them showcased the latest books combined with my favourite classics.
+When searching for the list of best books on marketing to read, I came across many articles, but none of them showcased the latest books combined with my favourite classics.

 Here’s a quick list of the 10 books I highly recommend, with a link to their Amazon pages, in case you prefer to quickly browse through.

 My favourite 10 marketing books of all time: